 • Lacks CRM integrations on the base plan

 GoTo Connect is our best alternative to Skype for companies that make frequent overseas calls to clients, partners, and remote employees.
-This ensures significant cost-savings as most competitors like Skype and RingCentral charge per-minute international rates, which can incur costly, unexpected fees.
+This ensures significant cost savings as most competitors charge per-minute international rates, which can incur costly, unexpected fees.

 All GoTo Connect plans include unmetered calls to 52 countries and over 100 professional phone features, like a visual plan editor, call queues, ring groups, and smart call routing.
-Its pricing structure is divided into three product tiers—phone system, customer experience, and contact center—but differ in the type of customer engagement tools supported.
+Its pricing structure is divided into three product tiers — phone system, customer experience, and contact center — but differs in the type of customer engagement tools supported.

 As a vanity number provider, GoTo Connect lets you create a custom company number to increase brand recognition.
 Otherwise, if you need an international number to establish a local presence in other regions, RingCentral is a better option, offering local dialing in over 99 countries.